IsWladi/WatchCrab/README.md

 ## Project Status

-WatchCrab is currently with the main features implemented but is not stable yet.
-The project is under active development, and new features and improvements are being added regularly.
-If you encounter any issues or have suggestions for improvements, please open an issue.
+WatchCrab is now fully featured, and the project will be maintained to address any issues or bugs.
+New features may be added if deemed necessary.
+If you encounter any problems or have suggestions, please open an issue.

 ## Features